ortus-docs/commandbox-docs/usage/execution/os_binaries.md

 ```

-## CWD-Aware
+## Current Working Directory Aware

 OS Commands you run are executed in the same working directory as CommandBox.
-This means you can seamlessly invoke other CLIs without ever leaving the CommandBox interactive shell.
+This means you can seamlessly invoke other CLIs without ever leaving the interactive shell.

 ```bash
 !git init